official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-2.md

-were still working on further pushes with the Russians to see whether we could get a Goods Review List resolution through in the autumn, but I think it didn’t help the cause of the State Department that the flagship of this strengthened containment policy had not succeeded by July.”211
+were still working on further pushes with the Russians to see whether we could get a Goods Review List resolution through in the autumn, but I think it didn’t help the cause of the State Department that the flagship of this strengthened containment policy had not succeeded by July.”[^211]

 381. Sir Christopher Meyer told the Inquiry that the Bush Administration had focused most of its political energy on domestic issues and that, by early September, appeared

-207 Tenet G & Harlow B. At the Centre of the Storm: My Years at the CIA.
+[^207]: Tenet G & Harlow B. At the Centre of the Storm: My Years at the CIA.
 Harper Press, 2007.
-208 Final Report of the National Commission on Terrorist Attacks Upon the United States.
-The 9/11 Commission Report.
-Norton.
-Page 336.
+[^208]: Final Report of the National Commission on Terrorist Attacks Upon the United States.
+The 9/11
-209 Haass RN.
+[^209]: Haass RN.
 War of Necessity, War of Choice: A Memoir of two Iraq Wars.
 Simon & Schuster, 2009.
-210 Telegram 1330 UKMis New York to FCO London, 6 September 2001, ‘Iraq’.
+[^210]: Telegram 1330 UKMis New York to FCO London, 6 September 2001, ‘Iraq’.
-211 Public hearing, 24 November 2009, page 36.
+[^211]: Public hearing, 24 November 2009, page 36.

 263

-to be “running out of steam” on a range of issues including Iraq.212 The US inter-agency review of Iraq had not produced any conclusions.
+to be “running out of steam” on a range of issues including Iraq.[^212] The US inter-agency review of Iraq had not produced any conclusions.

-382. Mr Jonathan Powell told the Inquiry: “By the time 9/11 happened, it [containment] really wasn’t going to work any more, the Americans had moved off it.”213 But there was no US/UK agreement on the way ahead.
+382. Mr Jonathan Powell told the Inquiry: “By the time 9/11 happened, it [containment] really wasn’t going to work any more, the Americans had moved off it.”[^213] But there was no US/UK agreement on the way ahead.

-212 Public hearing, 26 November 2009, pages 17-20.
+[^212]: Public hearing, 26 November 2009, pages 17-20.
-213 Public hearing, 18 January 2010, pages 21-22.
+[^213]: Public hearing, 18 January 2010, pages 21-22.

 264

-The Report of the Iraq Inquiry